New Jersey Remote Personal Injury Attorney: Your Rights as a Worker in New Jersey

-Family leave covers up to 12 weeks and can be done in succession or day by day, depending on what you think is best.
+Family leave covers up to 12 weeks.
+And, it can be done in succession or day by day, depending on what you think is best.
 A parent who did not give birth is also entitled to ask for the same amount of time off.
 This applies to parents of adopted children as well.

 Schedule a Free Consultation with Rossetti & DeVoto, PC, Today

 If you would like to know more about what these rights entail or what else you might have a right to under New Jersey law as a worker, visit our website or contact us at one of our three locations to talk to a New Jersey remote personal injury attorney or a New Jersey remote accident attorney.
 Call our office at 856-354-0900 to schedule a free case evaluation today.